Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

 #### Download the Developer Labs contents

 1. Open a new terminal by right-clicking anywhere in the Desktop area and selecting **Open Terminal**.
-1. In the terminal, 'git clone' the SDAccel-AWS-F1-Developer repository to download the files for the Xilinx Developer Lab.
+1. In the terminal, 'git clone' the SDAccel-AWS-F1-Developer repository to download the files for the Developer Labs.
     ```bash
     cd ~
     git clone https://github.com/Xilinx/SDAccel-AWS-F1-Developer-Labs.git